 Following are the advantages associated with employee feedback

-1. Conflict resolution even before a conflict: One of the benefits of having an open feedback culture is it facilitates conflict resolution even before a conflict escalates.
+One benefit of an open feedback culture is that it facilitates conflict resolution even before a conflict escalates.
 Employees in an organization should feel they can openly discuss with their managers or peers and vice versa.
 Feedback here will be a dialogue and not a monologue.

 Learn more: FREE Job Satisfaction Survey Template

-1. Give your employees enough time to complete the employee feedback survey and keep sending reminders if needed to help them keep pace with the activity.
+- Give your employees enough time to complete the employee feedback survey and keep sending reminders if needed to help them keep pace with the activity.
 Don’t expect an immediate response from them.
 If you rush your employees, chances are they won’t respond correctly to the survey.

 Learn more: Top 20 Employee Engagement Survey Questions

 How QuestionPro can help in employee feedback